AndroidDoctorr/GPT-Tools/README.md

 # GPT Tools

-This is a ChatGPT client that contains a set of typescript tools that interact with OpenAI's ChatGPT models.
+This is a ChatGPT client that contains a set of JavaScript tools that interact with OpenAI's ChatGPT models.

 ## Setup